specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 3.2: User Flows & State Management
 **AI Agent Tasks**:
 - Implement all user flows from `/specs/{{SANITIZED_NAME}}/ui-design.md`
+- **Reference QUESTIONS.md** for any developer answers about user flow clarifications or decisions
 - **Document missing user flow specifications or unclear navigation patterns** in ISSUES.md
 - Connect UI components to business logic layer
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear UI integration requirements
 - **Log any missing integration specifications** between UI and business logic
 - Implement state management according to architecture specifications
 - **Document any assumed state management patterns** when specifications are unclear